borisoid/schedpack/README.md

 # Schedpack

-This is a slightly modified version of scheduler that i wrote and used for my auto-microsoft-teams-class-attender bot during 2020 lockdown
+This is a modified version of scheduler that i wrote and used for my auto-class-attender bot during 2020 lockdown

 ## Usage example